bericp1/boilerplate-react-reflux/README.md

 Note that the back-end is much more free-from and flexible but these are my formal suggestions when it comes to structure/architecture.

+First off, the server is initially split into three different files:

+  - `index.js`: Pre-configures the server; contains boilerplate; exports a function which when called (with a single, optional, overloading `config` argument) does the following:
+    1. loads express and mongoose
+    2. creates an express `app`
+    3. detects environment
+    4. determines port to run on
+    5. determines mongodb URI
+    6. attaches a logging interface to `app.logger`
+    7. configures and mounts `body-parser`
+    8. requires `server.js` and calls it, passing the `app`
+    9. finally mounts a static file server that serves from `public/dist`
+    10. fires up mongodb connection
+    11. begins serving on determined port once mongoose has connected
+  - `server.js`: App-specific back-end logic; exports a function which takes a required `app` argument which is the root express app.
+Inside this function you should `require` and mount your routes/`Router`s.
+  - `start.js`: Used by the build toolchain to start the app quickly with the default configuration.
+So you can run `node ./start.js` to fire up the server if you'd like.

 #### Routing

 Create individual modules in `routes/` that export express `Router`s.
 It is